lulav/LRS_Documentation/blog/Cannon/index.md

 ### Implementation Overview
 The project is made out of three ROS nodes - `cannon_analytic`, `cannon_numeric` and `scheduler`.
 The scheduler node is responsible for driving the simulation by publishing a `scheduler` topic at a given rate (say, 100Hz).
 The cannon nodes subscribe to this topic, and upon receiving it perform a single calculation step.
 The rate (`dt`) is a ROS parameter for the scheduler node, which means you may change its value in the `config/params.yaml` file, without the need to recompile.
 The two cannon nodes also have `params.yaml` files of their own, in which you can set the initial speed and angle, and also the time/integration delta (`dt`).

 Additionally, the `scheduler` node subscribes to a `debug` topic, which, together with the provided Foxglove layout, facilitates a play/pause/step/resume functionality.

+The output of the simulation, i.e. the topic containing the calculated results, is called `cannon/state` (in both analytic and numeric versions).
+It is a list of `float` of size 4, the layout being:

+        [position_x, position_y, velocity_x, velocity_y]

+The simulation will halt when `position_y` reaches zero (i.e. impact).

 ### Foxglove
 To view a graphical representation of the simulation, you can open [Foxglove](https://foxglove.dev/) and load the `CITROS_Cannon.json` layout file, or create your own layout.